briancrocker81/watcher/README.md

 * writing back to new file
 * Rspec tests

-To run do filewatcher.rb from the terminal
+To run do watcher.rb from the terminal